WiFi: Troubleshoot Your Connection

 Are you on the right WiFi network?

 You might be logged in to the “UofM-Guest” WiFi network, which is a quick and convenient WiFi solution for daily visitors to the University who are looking to perform simple online tasks like web browsing and email.
-But it’s not intended for use with higher-bandwidth tasks, including browsing online videos or connecting to University resources such as Moodle or MyU.
+But it’s not intended for use with higher-bandwidth tasks, including browsing online videos or connecting to University resources such as Canvas or MyU.

 Have you tried to remove the WiFi network and then re-add it?